Be Water

 Process

-Be Water was more than just my team's capstone—it was also a personal game concept I had been sitting on since high school.
-And at the beginning of the semester, when I had the chance to pitch it to the team, you can bet I took it!
+Be Water has always been more than just my team's capstone project—it was also a personal game concept I'd been sitting on since high school.
+And at the beginning of the semester, when I had the chance to pitch it to the team, you can bet I took it.

 Concept I used to pitch the game.